Generic selectors

 • can’t complete your course in the maximum time while enrolled in a normal study load.

-Stage 2
+Stage 2 (academic caution)

-(Show Good Cause notice)
+Stage 3 (Show Good Cause notice)

-You will be asked to show good cause if you:
+You will be asked to Show Good Cause if you:

 It is extremely important you read all faculty notifications in a timely manner.
-If you don’t understand a notification, you should contact your faculty directly using the contact details in the notification letter or contact us for advice.
-Your response to a Show Good Cause notice has a strict deadline.
-If you cannot submit your response in time, request an extension by contacting your faculty or ask us for assistance.
+If you don’t understand a notification, you should contact your faculty directly using the contact details in the notification letter, or contact us for advice.

 Being asked to Show Good Cause does not mean you are automatically excluded.
 You remain enrolled in your degree until after you submit your response and an outcome is provided, or until all appeal options are exhausted.